-One week ago I was arriving in Bristol airport with my significant other, collecting our hire car and heading off into the Gloucestershire countryside for my first Badminton Horse Trials.
+One week ago I was arriving in Bristol airport, collecting our hire car and heading off into the Gloucestershire countryside for my first Badminton Horse Trials.
 This was a personal dream come true.

 22 years ago I had never heard of Badminton or knew what Three Day Eventing even was.
 That was until I was given my first Horse & Pony Magazine and watched highlights of the cross-country phase from this thing called Badminton for the first time.
 Wasn’t Badminton played with a racket and a shuttlecock???
 Watching the horses and riders tackle those enormous fences mesmerized me and I’ve been fascinated ever since.